How to use Pipefy's API

 What is it for?

-In general, APIs avoid doing twice the work.
+In general terms, APIs help users avoid doing twice the work.
 You can use it to:

-• Transfer information from one software to another
+• Transfer information from one software system to another

 • Automate tasks in mass, such as creating cards and updating or deleting data